freeradical13/freeradical13.github.io/index.md

 Most elements are [metals][] (although there are only two named metal groups): they are toward the left side of the periodic table (with the exception of Hydrogen), have low ionization energies, low electron affinity, are highly [electrically conductive][], [ductile][], and generally solid at standard temperature.

-[Nonmetals][] are the opposite of metals: they are toward the right side of the table, have high ionization energies, high electron affinities, are not very electrically conductive, and they are often gases (e.g. Hydrogen, Helium, etc.), although some may be solids (e.g. Carbon).
+[Nonmetals][] are the opposite of metals: they are toward the right side of the table, have high ionization energies, high electron affinities, and are not very electrically conductive.

 There are a handful of [Metalloids][] which have properties of both metals and nonmetals and run down a diagonal in the p-block (e.g. Boron, Silicon, etc.).